morganthomas/winning-arguments/winning-arguments.md

 I will explain the thought process that I used to arrive at this proof, and unpack why the proof is correct.

+In this presentation of classical logic, every proof that a sequent is valid must start by invoking the rule of non-contradiction.
+The rule of non-contradiction is the only rule we have which allows one to conclude that a sequent is valid without having previously concluded that some other sequent is valid.
+Except for the rule of non-contradiction, all of the rules we have are of the form "if one or more sequents of a given form are valid, then one or more related sequents of a different form are valid."